amithjkamath/image-registration/QUICKSTART.md

 Ensure these files are in your repo:
 - ✅ `dockerfile` - Docker configuration
-- ✅ `requirements.txt` - Python dependencies
+- ✅ `requirements.txt` - Python dependencies (includes `datasets` library)
-- ✅ `image-registration-demo.py` - Your Streamlit app
+- ✅ `image-registration-demo.py` - Your Streamlit app (loads from HF dataset)
-- ✅ `rawimage.png` - Sample image
 - ✅ `README.md` - With Hugging Face metadata

+**Note**: Images are loaded from the HF dataset `amithjkamath/exampleimages`, not from local files.
+This avoids binary file restrictions on Hugging Face Spaces.

 ## 🔄 Update Workflow